Table of Contents

 Safety Concerns and Legality

-State laws, however, can vary (which is why our gummies can be shipped everywhere but Idaho!).
+Laws vary by state as well.
 Many states have legalized medical cannabis and/or cannabis for recreational use, so it’s important to check local laws to understand what’s permitted where you live.

 As for safety, delta-9 THC has been extensively studied, which means researchers have a much better understanding of its safety profile.
 In today’s THC market, delta-9 THC is the safer option when you’re buying from a brand you trust.
 You can’t say the same about synthetic delta-8 THC products, especially considering the lack of regulation over production processes.